Inflectra/spira-documentation/docs/Spira-Administration-Guide/System-Integration.md

 SpiraPlan® is capable of synchronizing its data with a variety of other systems, including but not limited to requirements management systems and standalone bug-tracking tools.
 The various integration plug-ins for SpiraPlan® and the steps for configuring the data-synchronization settings are described in the *[SpiraTest External Bug-Tracking Integration Guide](../External-Bug-Tracking-Integration/Setting-up-Data-Synchronization.md)*.
 Each individual tool has its own separate guide that builds on this setup guide.

-If you are synchronizing data between SpiraPlan® and one of these other systems, the 'Data Synchronization' administration page will show a list of active data-synchronizations services in user, together with the status and date/time of last synchronization:
+If you are synchronizing data between SpiraPlan and one of these other systems, the 'Data Synchronization' administration page will show a list of available data-synchronizations services:

 ![](img/System_Integration_Data_Synchronization_List.png)

-In the example above, we have three plug-ins active, with incidents being exported into Github, JIRA, and Microsoft Team Foundation Server / Azure DevOps.
-The data of last sync and the status indicate if there are problems with the plug-in.
-In this example we can see that TFS is active, but none of the plugins have synced yet.
+In the example above, we have six plug-ins available, with only Azure DevOps (ADO) active.
+For ADO, the data sync is active for a single product: Library Information System (Sample).

+This table shows the following information about each data sync plug-in:

+- icon and name
+- a dropdown list of active products.
+Products with an empty hexagon icon do not use this data sync, and products with a full hexagon icon actively use this data sync.
+Select a product and click the arrow to its right to go to the detailed [product data synchronization page](Product-General-Settings.md#data-synchronization) for that plugin and product
+- the data and time of the last data sync
+- whether the data sync is active (system wide)
+- the status (N/A, Not Run, Error, or Success)
+- operations you can perform on each data sync.

-The 'Refresh' button allows you to refresh the status of the page to ensure that you are seeing the most up to date information.
-In certain circumstances you may want to reset the date of last sync and force a particular plug-in to examine all the records in the system to see if any were not synchronized - clicking on the 'Force Complete Re-Sync' button will achieve this.
+    - Reset sync.
+You should not routinely use the **Reset Sync**.
+This resets the date of last sync for that plug-in.
+This forces the plug-in to re-examine all records in the system to see if any were not synchronized - this can take a long time.
 The recommended procedure for forcing a re-sync is to temporarily stop the SpiraPlan Data-Sync background Windows service, click the button to reset the last-sync date, and then start the service.
 This will ensure that the resetting doesn't happen mid-sync.

-In the "Data Mapping" column each plugin has a dropdown that shows all the active products on the system, ordered alphabetically.
-The TFS plugin has this drodown open.
-You can see two different icons to the left of the product names: a full hexagon and an empty hexagon.
-A full hexagon means that the product is actively using this particular plugin.
-Selecting a product from the dropdown and then clicking the arrow to its right will take you to the detailed [product data synchronization page](Product-General-Settings.md#data-synchronization) for that plugin and product.
+    - Edit: this will open the data sync plug-in settings page.
+For many plug-ins this settings page will guide you in how to set up that specific data sync.
+Each data sync plug-in has detailed documentation about how to set it up (see the Integrations > Bug Tracking/DataSync section of the main SpiraDoc menu)
+    - Delete
+    - View data sync errors in the event log,

+Above the table you can add a new data sync or refresh the status of the page to ensure that you are seeing the most up to date information.

 ## Source Code Integration